 My last general consideration here is where I ask you to question what happens if you want a service or product you cant afford.

-I can think of very few cases where I would ask for it for free.
+I can think of very few cases where I would ask for it for free, or steal it.
 So just for fun, I have given you a few examples of putting the same exposure requests that creatives get to other businesses and services.

-get into shape.
 I do loads of great work in the community and you would really be helping me out.
-I don’t have the money to pay for this … but … I will credit you on social media every time I am at a class, naming the gym and instructor.
+Unfortunately, I don’t have the money to pay for this … but … I will credit you on social media every time I am at a class, naming the gym and instructor.
 I will also bring extra water with me to class for you to hydrate yourself with.

 SOME OF MY PERSONAL FAVOURITES OFFERS

-- A local council that had had their budgets cut during austerity.
-They were putting on a conference, but didn’t have the money to pay for this conference, so were asking everyone involved to work for free.
-Interestingly though, the council workers were being paid as it was part of their day job, so it was actually only small businesses that were being asked to work for free.
-The bigger businesses such as the one where the event was being held had been paid.
+1. A local council that had had their budgets cut during austerity.
+They were putting on a conference, but didn’t have the money to pay for this conference.
+They were asking everyone involved to work for free.
+Interestingly though, the council workers were being paid as it was part of their day job; so it was actually only small businesses that were being asked to work for free.
+The bigger businesses such as the one where the event was being held, had been paid.
 I have a policy to never ‘help’ established multi million pound organisations or companies with FREE WORK.

 2. A magazine who contacted me for an image they did not want to pay for (i.e free), to accompany an article about people not wanting to pay photographers.
 (I kid you not).

-3. A very high end fashion house (think dresses in excess of 15k), think A list celebs, contacting me to use an image for free, not sure why as they had their own paid photographer at the event, maybe they did not capture the image that i did … who knows
+3. A very high end fashion house (think dresses in excess of 15k), with A list celebs, contacting me to use an image for free.
+I am not sure why as they had their own paid photographer at the event.
+Maybe he did not capture the image that I did … who knows.

 BEFORE I GO